 Remember that not all alcoholic drinks are created equal.
 The type of drink mixture you ingest and the specific sugar compound used is what will determine how your body reacts.

-Always opt for hard liquor, as their sugars are converted to ethyl alcohol upon creation, so they won’t affect blood sugar and insulin levels like other alcoholic beverages.
+Always opt for hard liquor, as their sugars are converted to ethyl alcohol upon creation.
+This won’t affect blood sugar and insulin levels like other alcoholic beverages.

 Even if you’re able to maintain a state of ketosis despite ingesting some alcohol, it can still slow down weight loss.
-Having that delicious Apple Tini means you’re body will convert less fatty acids to ketones, so it’s best to avoid alcohol as much as possible on the keto diet.
+Having that delicious Apple Tini means your body will convert less fatty acids to ketones.
+Because of this, it’s best to avoid alcohol as much as possible on the keto diet.

-Unlike foods that require much more variety and monitoring in order to stay healthy, all you really need to be drinking is good ‘ol fashioned H2O.
+Unlike foods that require much more variety and monitoring in order to stay healthy, all you really need to be drinking is good old fashioned H2O.

 Dencker D, Molander A, Thomsen M, Schlumberger C, Wortwein G, Weikop P, Benveniste H, Volkow ND, Fink-Jensen A. Ketogenic Diet Suppresses Alcohol Withdrawal Syndrome in Rats.
 Alcohol Clin Exp Res.
 2018 Feb;42(2):270-277.